janicemv/search-country/README.md

 ## API

-The app uses the [Covid-193 API](https://covid-193.p.rapidapi.com/) to fetch country data.
+The app uses the [Covid-193 API](https://rapidapi.com/api-sports/api/covid-193) to fetch country data.
 You need to include your own RapidAPI key to access the API.
 You can sign up for an API key at [RapidAPI](https://rapidapi.com/).

-## License

-This project is open-source and available under the [MIT License](LICENSE).